intelligentnode/IntelliNode/samples/command_sample/README.md

 ## Samples Execution

-1. E-commerce sample to generate products description and images:
+1. E-commerce sample to product descriptions description and images:
 `node ecommerce_tool.js`

 2. Language model using openai and cohere: